CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Ablation Studies

-We evaluate CodePMP on both code-specific and general reward modeling benchmarks.
-The CodeUltraFeedback\_binarized test set serves as an in-domain evaluation, while RMBench provides an out-of-domain assessment.
-As shown in Table \ref{table:res_cmp_code_and_general_rm_benchmarks}, models finetuned with CodePMP initialization consistently outperform those without CodePMP across various model sizes.
-These results demonstrate that CodePMP not only enhances performance in reasoning tasks but also generalizes well across a range of RM benchmarks.
+We further evaluate CodePMP on general reward modeling benchmarks (RMBench) to assess its applicability beyond reasoning tasks.
+RMBench provides an out-of-domain assessment covering various tasks including summarization, chat quality, and safety.
+As shown in Table \ref{table:rm_bench_results}, models fine-tuned with PMP consistently outperform those without PMP across various model sizes and tasks.

+These results demonstrate that CodePMP enhances performance not only in reasoning and coding tasks but also improves generalization across a broad range of RM benchmarks.
+These findings provide compelling evidence for CodePMP's broad applicability across multiple domains beyond the reasoning tasks that were our primary focus.